imageCompression1995/CLIP/README.md

-# Prompt-Learning
+# CLIP
-Collect recent papers on prompt learning
+Collect recent papers on CLIP and prompt learning

 core thinking
 + When and why CLIP-prior works well?